RFC2207-SEGA/AMAZAM/README.md

 1. Clone main branch to local machine
 2. Git the file from the main branch onto your local machine.

+         git checkout origin main
+         THEN
          git pull origin main
-         OR
-         git checkout origin main

 3. This command will let you create a new Branch to start your work not on the main branch.
 Use this to send pull request to the main branch.